 - Encourage the reporting of concerns and the protection of whistle blowers;

-- HRS will not knowingly support or deal with any business involved in slavery or human trafficking.
+- The Group will not knowingly support or deal with any business involved in slavery or human trafficking.

 Breaches of this Policy:

-Any employee found in breach of this policy will face disciplinary action, this could result in dismissal in accordance with HRS’s HR Policies.
-HRS may terminate our relationship with other individuals, contractors, agencies or other suppliers working with HRS if they are found in breach of this policy.
+Any employee found in breach of this policy will face disciplinary action, this could result in dismissal in accordance with the Group’s HR Policies.
+The Group may terminate our relationship with other individuals, contractors, agencies or other suppliers working with the Group if they are found in breach of this policy.

-Our Policy is communicated to all employees, and is made available to our supply chain and other interested parties to inform them of our zero-tolerance approach to modern slavery and to promote wider adoption of responsible practices.
-Training on this policy, and the risk our business faces from modern slavery in its supply chains, will be delivered to relevant members of staff, with refresher training provided when necessary.
+Our Policy is communicated to all employees and is made available to our supply chain and other interested parties to inform them of our zero-tolerance approach to modern slavery and to promote wider adoption of responsible practices.

 This policy is in accordance with Section 54 of the Modern Slavery Act 2015 and constitutes our business's slavery and human trafficking statement.